Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
-If you’re worrying a lot about backward compatibility, you should probably already be 1.0.0.
+If you're worrying a lot about backward compatibility, you should probably already be 1.0.0.

-**Doesn’t this discourage rapid development and fast iteration?**
+**Doesn't this discourage rapid development and fast iteration?**

 Major version zero is all about rapid development.
-If you’re changing the API every day you should either still be in version 0.y.z or on a separate development branch working on the next major version.
+If you're changing the API every day you should either still be in version 0.y.z or on a separate development branch working on the next major version.

-**If even the tiniest backward incompatible changes to the public API require a major version bump, won’t I end up at version 42.0.0 very rapidly?**
+**If even the tiniest backward incompatible changes to the public API require a major version bump, won't I end up at version 42.0.0 very rapidly?**

 This is a question of responsible development and foresight.
 Incompatible changes should not be introduced lightly to software that has a lot of dependent code.
 The cost that must be incurred to upgrade can be significant.
-Having to bump major versions to release incompatible changes means you’ll think through the impact of your changes, and evaluate the cost/benefit ratio involved.
+Having to bump major versions to release incompatible changes means you'll think through the impact of your changes, and evaluate the cost/benefit ratio involved.

 **Documenting the entire public API is too much work!**

 It is your responsibility as a professional developer to properly document software that is intended for use by others.
-Managing software complexity is a hugely important part of keeping a project efficient, and that’s hard to do if nobody knows how to use your software, or what methods are safe to call.
+Managing software complexity is a hugely important part of keeping a project efficient, and that's hard to do if nobody knows how to use your software, or what methods are safe to call.
 In the long run, Semantic Versioning, and the insistence on a well defined public API can keep everyone and everything running smoothly.